WELCOME TO a curated collection of resources to help you get educated about engaging in politics from a Christian perspective.

 Thanks for reading and please don’t forget to vote in November!

-After setting the tone with prayer and reflection, start on the material below.
-They are in no particular order – click on an item that interests you the most.
+After setting the tone with prayer and reflection, begin your education with the material below.
+There is no particular order – click on an item that interests you the most.

 - Buy and read this book: